DSA Arrays Hashing TypeScript

 Common Operations:

-Arrays can be used to create subarrays and subsequences, which are subsets of the array that preserve the order of elements.
+Arrays can be used to create a subarray and subsequences, which are subsets of the array that preserve the order of elements.

 Hashing